Introduction

 ---|---|---|

-Leader: 2–3 ft of 30–40 lb fluorocarbon or monofilament shock leader to reduce bite‑offs and abrasion when casting to structure.
+Leader: Use a 2–3 ft length of 30–40 lb fluorocarbon or monofilament shock leader to reduce bite-offs.

 5. Optimal Ocean Buzzbait Setup Examples